AustinCodingClub/ProjectDesigns/DnDoku/DnDoku.md

 - 12 distinct traits for randomized matrix
 - API access or scraper for DnDBeyond
 - Sourcing media for creature representations

+### Frontend Requirements
+- Must be render 3x3 grid
+  - Each row header is a trait
+  - Each column header is a trait
+- Each cell will be a creature.
+  - Click a cell and type a monster name in it
+  - receive a stream of monster names from the backend
+- All calls to the backend must be made with grpc

+### Backend Requirements
+- Must implement grpc controllers
+- Must keep contracts repo up to date with proto files
+- Must store information about user interaction.
+- Must store information about the creatures
+- Must generate a puzzle daily